Agnes055/work_sample/demoblaze/README.md

-#Simple Demoblaze E-Commerce Website Test Plan
+#Demoblaze E-Commerce Website Test Plan

 ## 1. Introduction
 This test plan covers the functional, UI, and usability testing of the Demoblaze e-commerce website (https://www.demoblaze.com/).